 CAMH Health Promotion Resource Centre (CAMH HPRC) is Ontario's source for health promotion evidence regarding mental health and substance use and we build related capacity in health promotion, public health and allied health professionals.
 In addition, our other primary activities include partnership development and knowledge exchange to impact local and system-level practice, planning and policy.
-Examples of our work are available in our 2014-2015 Highlights Report as well as here.
+Examples of our work are available here.

 The Public Health Agency of Canada has just launched its Positive Mental Health Surveillance Indicator Framework (PMHSIF) to help inform mental health promotion programs and policies across the life span.
 Positive mental health is a state of well-being that allows us to feel, think, and act in ways that enhance our ability to enjoy life and deal with the challenges we face.
 The framework will help to inform mental health promotion programs and policies.
 Learn more about the PMHSIF and other other resources for using evidence in mental health promotion here.